adrazen/cs140e-final-project/labs/3-bootloader/README.md

 Recall from the previous lab, that you were given a bootloader binary (a pre-compiled program), and copied it to your SD card as `kernel.img` (the pi's default kernel location).
-This "pi side" of the bootloader was then able to spin in a loop while waiting for your laptop to use the command "pi-install" (aka the "unix side" of this setup), to send a program to the pi via the UART-TTL.
+This "pi side" of the bootloader was then able to spin in a loop while waiting for your laptop to use the command `pi-install` (aka the "unix side" of this setup), to send a program to the pi via the UART-TTL.
 At the end of this lab, you'll have replaced both sides of the bootloader setup with your